Close Alert Banner

 Scheduling an appointment

-Appointments can be made by calling 519-986-4784 or emailing utilities@greyhighlands.ca.
-Appointments are currently being scheduled Monday to Friday from 8 a.m. – 2 p.m.
+Appointments can be made by calling 519-986-2811 ext.
+246 or emailing enviro@greyhighlands.ca.
+Appointments are currently being scheduled Tuesday to Thursday from 9:00am to 2:00pm.
 If this is not possible, please advise a time that would be convenient for you.

 The installation process will take approximately 60 minutes.
 This time includes time for the operator to setup; install the new meter and any cleanup.